openebs/openebs/k8s/dedicated/run-k8s-hello-world.md

 ### Pod Spec

-The application in kubernetes can launched directly through kubectl commands or through an yaml spec file.
+The application in kubernetes can be launched directly through kubectl commands or through an yaml spec file.
 This example uses an spec file, that is shipped with the kubemaster.

 ```
 ubuntu@kubemaster-01:~$ cd demo/k8s/spec/